Analyze your bank statement

 Red flags that trigger deeper verification

 Experienced underwriters and fraud analysts know exactly what authentic bank statements look like.
-These are the signals that prompt a closer look or escalation:
+These are the signals that prompt a closer look or escalation — and if you're reviewing a statement yourself, our fake bank statement detector can flag many of these automatically.

 - Pixelated or blurry text in areas that should be crisp (signs of image editing)